Land of Barolo

 - All wine tastings mentioned

-- Admission to Alba's Palio and Castle of Grinzane Cavour
+- Admission to Alba's Palio and the Castle of Grinzane Cavour

 - Shuttle at beginning/end of tour, as described